Yahapi/mysql-migrations/README.md

 # Run tests

-Start `docker-compose up` to start a MySQL server with correct table and user.
+Run `docker-compose up` to start a MySQL server with correct table and user.

 If you're not using docker-compose, make sure to have a running MySQL server on port 3306 with the following database setup: